komouro/voice-rehab-ml-classification/README.md

 - **Gaussian Naive Bayes (GaussianNB)**: A probabilistic model using Gaussian distribution assumptions.
 - **K-Nearest Neighbors (KNN)**: A distance-based algorithm that classifies based on the labels of nearby points in the dataset.
 - **Support Vector Classifier (SVC)**: A powerful classifier that works by finding the optimal hyperplane separating the classes.
-- **Logistic Regression (LogReg)**: A linear model used for binary classification.
+- **Logistic Regression**: A linear model used for binary classification.
-- **Random Forest (RandForest)**: An ensemble learning method combining multiple decision trees to increase accuracy and reduce overfitting.
+- **Random Forest**: An ensemble learning method combining multiple decision trees to increase accuracy and reduce overfitting.
 - **Decision Tree**: A model that splits the data into branches based on feature thresholds.
 - **Gradient Boosting Classifier**: An ensemble model that builds decision trees sequentially to improve performance.
 - **AdaBoost Classifier**: A boosting technique that adjusts the weights of observations and builds models iteratively.